sskonda/AWS-Vanderbilt-hackathon/README.md

 * Deployment of a 32-bit ROS Image in Docker (for ARM)
 * Integrates seamlessly with EC2 and Greengrass for smooth deployments
 * Allows for a scalable featureset to our solution to add more UUVs to (a) swarm
+* Also utilized for automatic frontend deployment and build lifetime

+#### AWS App Runner
+* Fully managed service that deploys app containers on update
+* Automatic scaling for larger and larger webserver feature additions
+* Pulls containers from Elastic-Container Registry to build for deployment
+* Uses Githuub action to pull from main repo to source docker containers

 ## Getting Started